nschan/nf-arassembly/README.md

   * Barcodes and adaptors will be removed using porechop.
 By default this is skipped, enable with `--porechop`.
   * Read QC is done via nanoq.
   * Assemblies are performed with flye.
-  * Polishing is done using medaka, and scaffolding via links, longstitch, ragtag and / or SLR.
+  * Polishing is done using medaka, and scaffolding via links, longstitch and / or ragtag.
   * Optional short-read polishing can be done using pilon.
 By default this is not done, enable with `--polish_pilon`, requires different samplesheet with shortreads.
   * Annotations are created using liftoff.
   * Quality of each stage is assessed using QUAST and BUSCO (standalone).